Newly obtained recording and side-by-side exhibit review suggest the historical record was altered, debunking the City’s official explanation.

 Those exhibits were later altered, replacing the approved contracts with amended versions created more than a year later.

-The agreements originally approved suggest City taxpayers should own the publicly funded parking garage, while the replaced contracts indicate it should be owned by a private company and leased to the City.
+This is important because the agreements originally approved suggest City taxpayers should own the publicly funded parking garage, while the replaced contracts indicate it should be owned by a private company and leased to the City.

 But new evidence reviewed by GC Wire shows otherwise.
 The Board had the original documents in hand and those were the documents approved that night.
 Those same contracts were signed and notarized by all parties within weeks – not a year later.

-What the Board Actually Approved
+Listen to What the Board Actually Approved

 While City officials continue to argue the Board voted to approve future contracts, the transcript dramatically narrows what the aldermen actually authorized on May 17, 2022.